-3256 Turning Around On A Road Or Trail - or- "U-Turns Made Easy" 3257
+Turning Around On A Road Or Trail - or- "U-Turns Made Easy"

-Although it's nice to have a road or a trail that goes through to your intended destination, eventually you'll encounter a situation where the road or trail is blocked.
-That blockage can be in the form of a locked gate, a fallen tree, an impassable obstacle, or it might just be that you decided the course you were on wasn't really where you wanted to go.
+Although it's nice to have a road or trail that goes through to your intended destination, eventually you'll encounter a situation where the road/trail is blocked.
+That blockage can be in the form of a locked gate, a fallen tree, an impassable obstacle, or it might just be that you decided the course you on wasn't really where you wanted to go.
 Whatever the reason, the ability to turn around on a narrow road/trail is a skill you need to master because sooner or later you'll be doing it.
-When it happens do it on your own terms.

 Most of the time it's easiest to make a U-turn by moving the bike around to the left.
 That's because the rider is used to getting on and off the bike on the left, and because they can plant their left foot on the ground to steady themselves, while they keep their right foot on the brake pedal.
-In the following descriptions I'll be describing lefthand U-turns only.
+In the following descriptions I'll be describing left-hand U-turns only.
 If you need to make a right hand turn, reverse these procedures.